mikeroyal/Self-Hosting-Guide/README.md

 [Frog](https://tenderowl.com/work/Frog) is a tool that quickly extract text from almost any source: youtube, screencasts, PDFs, webpages, photos, etc. Grab the image and get the text.

+[Zeal](https://zealdocs.org/) is an offline documentation browser for software developers inspired by [Dash](https://kapeli.com/dash).

 ### Time Monitoring

 [Back to the Top](#table-of-contents)